Geometry of tropical mutation surfaces with a single mutation: The complexity of tropical mutation surface pairs

+Performing this construction for all roots gives $\sum_r \beta_r=s$ contractions in total.
+Denote the resulting pair by \((T,B_T)\).
+Each contracted curve meets the boundary transversely at one smooth point and is otherwise contained in the interior.
+Hence the inverse operation is precisely an \(s\)-fold collinear blow-up along the corresponding boundary component, with multiplicity \(\beta_r\) over the point \(y=\alpha_r\).

+After these contractions, the open complement is the torus: $T\setminus B_T \simeq \mathbb G_m^2.$ Moreover, the boundary cycle is obtained from the chart fan by undoing the single shear.
+Thus \((T,B_T)\) is the corresponding toric surface pair, and \(Y\to T\) is the contraction whose inverse is the (s)-collinear blow-up.
+If the source or sink was already a boundary divisor, then \(Y=\widetilde X_f(P)\), proving (2).

+If the source or sink is a nodal stratum, then the preliminary toroidal weighted blow-up extracts the boundary divisor described in Proposition~\ref{prop:source-sink-transversality}.
+Applying the same contraction argument on the resulting pair \(Y\) shows that \(Y\) is an \(s\)-collinear blow-up of a toric surface pair.
+Equivalently, the map \(Y\to \widetilde X_f(P)\) is the required nodal weighted blow-up, proving ((3)). \end{proof}

-\begin{definition} \em{Let $X_f(\mathcal{P})$ be a shearing tropical mutation variety.
-A toric variety $T(P)$ with a crepant birational map
+\begin{definition} Let $X_f(\mathcal{P})$ be a shearing tropical mutation variety.
+A toric variety $T(\mathcal{P})$ with a crepant birational map of pairs

-is called a \emph{toric model} of $X_f(\mathcal{P})$ if it can be obtained as a composition of the following operations: \begin{enumerate} \item $\psi^{-1}:$ resolution of interior canonical singularities; \item $\phi^{-1}:$ a weighted blow up at a sink if sink is a nodal point; \item $\pi$ contraction of $s$ exceptional curves on the fixed boundary. \end{enumerate}} \end{definition}
+is called a \emph{toric model} of $X_f(\mathcal{P})$ if it can be obtained as a composition of the following operations: \begin{enumerate} \item $\psi^{-1}$: resolution of interior canonical singularities; \item $\phi^{-1}$: a weighted blow-up at a sink if the sink is a nodal point; \item $\pi$: contraction of $s$ exceptional curves on the fixed boundary. \end{enumerate} \end{definition}